Sk3pper/test-driven-development-by-example/xUnit/ch23_exerciseB/README.md

 - [x] **~~Create TestSuite from a TestCase class~~**

 # Exercise:
-The last task to complete is creating a **Create TestSuite from a TestCase class**s — that is, constructing a suite automatically from a test class.
+The last task to complete is creating a **Create TestSuite from a TestCase class** — that is, constructing a suite automatically from a test class.

 ## Epoch 1
 ### Step1: Add a little test.